isabella232/net-two-factor-auth/part4-authenticator-app.md

     }] resume];
 }
 ```
-The above code just forwards the data as well to the completion block, if you recall this is called in the **EntercodeController** in this controller we want to change the flow a bit to display another controller where the user enters a personal pin code and saves that on the device tighter with the shared secret.
+The above code forwards the data as well to the completion block.
+If you recall, this is called in the **EntercodeController**.
+In this controller, we want to change the flow a bit to display another controller where the user enters a personal PIN code and saves it on the device tighter with the shared secret.

-## Choose pin UI
+##Choose a PIN UI
-Lets add and change to the current UI to let us set a pin, when we are don't it should look like below.
+Let’s add and change the current UI to let us set a PIN.
+When we are done, it should look like below:
 ![](Images/part4/storyboardpart4.png)

-- First create a controller and call it **ChoosePinController**
+1. Create a controller and call it **ChoosePinController**
-- Open up the ValidationStoryBoard.storyboard and add a new view
+2. Open up the ValidationStoryBoard.storyboard and add a new view
-	1. Change the titles of the done button  on the entered view to next
+	a.
+Change the titles of the Done button on the entered view to Next
-	2. Add a Segue form the FileOwner to the new view and call in choosePinSeg
+	b.
+Add a segue from the FileOwner to the new view and call it choosePinSeg
-	3. Set the ViewController of the new view to ChoosePinController
+	c.
+Set the ViewController of the new view to ChoosePinController
-	4. Add a textfield to the view like below and set the keyboard type to numberPad
+	d.
+Add a text field to the view like below and set the keyboard type to numberPad
-	5. Add a button and set the title to Save pin
+	e.
+Add a button and set the title to Save PIN

-Your view should now look like this
+Your view should now look like this:

 ![](Images/part4/choosepin.png)

-### Hook up the textfield and buttons
+###Hook up the text field and buttons
-Add and outlet and action for the textfield and button **ChoosePinController** at the same time add a property that will hold the sharedSecret and the phone number while the user chooses pin.
+Add an outlet and action for the text field and button **ChoosePinController**.
+At the same time, add a property that will hold the sharedSecret and the phone number while the user chooses a PIN.

 ```objectivec
 @property (weak, nonatomic) IBOutlet UITextField *pinCode;